-Primary care physician signing bonuses becoming the normNovember 8th, 2013 in Health /
+Primary care physician signing bonuses becoming the normNovember 8, 2013 in Medicine & Health / Health

 (HealthDay)—Signing bonuses for primary care physicians are becoming ubiquitous in a competitive hiring landscape, according to an article published Oct.
 25 in Medical Economics.